Hello, and welcome to the latest edition of the Staff/Student Newsletter for Performance!

 by Brainne Edge

 Sharma is an award winning writer who has written for shows such as Emmerdale, Dreamland and Doctor Who.
-She is also a UoS graduate of the Media and Performance degree.
-She talks to us about her journey from graduation to where she is now, a professional script writer.
+She is also a University of Salford graduate in Media and Performance.
+She talks to us about her journey from graduation to where she is now as a professional script writer.

 SHOW ME THE FUNNY!